-Adoption of this resolution will require the vote of a majority of the voting power of the stockholders present in person or by proxy and entitled to vote at the Annual Meeting.
-As further discussed in the section titled "Broker non-votes" on page 9 of this Proxy Statement, if you own shares of Common Stock through a bank, broker or other holder of record, you must instruct your bank, broker or other holder of record how to vote in order for them to vote your shares of Common Stock so that your vote can be counted on this Proposal Three.
+Adoption of this resolution will require the affirmative vote of a majority of the shares of Company Common Stock present in person or represented by proxy and (eligible to vote) at the Annual Meeting, assuming the prescence of a quorum.
+As further discussed in the section titled "Broker non-votes" on page 8 of this Proxy Statement, if you own shares of Common Stock through a bank, broker or other holder of record, you must instruct your bank, broker or other holder of record how to vote in order for them to vote your shares of Common Stock so that your vote can be counted on this Proposal Four.

-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" APPROVAL OF THE COMPENSATION OF THE NAMED EXECUTIVE OFFICERS, AS DISCLOSED IN THIS PROXY STATEMENT (PROPOSAL 3).
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" APPROVAL OF THE COMPENSATION OF THE NAMED EXECUTIVE OFFICERS, AS DISCLOSED IN THIS PROXY STATEMENT (PROPOSAL 4).